aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 If you think we're going to sum up your whole life on this little piece of paper you're crazy.
+> 🥠 The greatest danger could be your stupidity.

-Last update: Tue May 12 07:35:32 2026
+Last update: Wed May 13 07:42:52 2026

 ### Let's play! 🎮